MileHacker Logo

 • Day 4: Full-day Lake Kivu exploration to Idjwi Island.

-• Day FIVE: Cultural immersion visit to a local community or NGO project.
+• Day FIVE: Cultural immersion visit to someone from the area community or NGO project.

 • The SIXTH day: Relaxation, hotel amenities, local craft shopping.